Kemble Primary School

 Mrs Melissa Piesing

-Mrs C Dougill, Head Teacher (During Term of Office)
+Mrs C Dougill, Executive Head Teacher (During Term of Office)

 Miss J Lloyd – Co-opted Governor

-I am proud to be current Chair of Governors of Kemble Primary and Siddington CE Primary Schools, a successful federation created to sustain the highest standards of education for the children in our two village schools.
+I am proud to be a Governor of Kemble Primary and Siddington CE Primary Schools, a successful federation created to sustain the highest standards of education for the children in our two village schools.
 Now retired, I enjoyed a career of over thirty years in primary school education.

 Mrs T Munro-Warwick - Local Authority Governor

-I have been a governor of Kemble school for 10 years (Chair for 1 1/2 years) and am now part of the governing body of the Siddington and Kemble Federation.
+I have been a governor of Kemble school for 11 years (Chair for 2 1/2 years) and am now part of the Siddington and Kemble Local Governing Body.
 I am a retired teacher, who worked in all phases of education for a total of 25 years.
 My speciality is Maths and I am pleased to be able to volunteer to help with Maths at both schools.
-My current responsibility is as Safeguarding Governor and I am on the Standards and Performance committee.
+I am also on the Standards and Performance Working Party.

 Associate members may vote on any committee where their expertise is sought but not at full governing body meetings.